Toyota TF105: Development

-The introduction of the TF105B
+TF105B

 The car was updated to the TF105B for the 2005 Japanese Grand Prix.
 It was unique as it ran without a keel, and the suspension was mounted higher on the car than the TF105.
 It seemed to particularly suit Ralf Schumacher, as on its first outing, Ralf took pole at Suzuka, helped by his knowledge of the track from his Formula Nippon days.
 The TF105B was led to points finishes twice by Ralf Schumacher, with 7 points in total being scored with the car, including a podium in the 2005 Chinese Grand Prix.

 TF105.5

 During the 2005 season, Toyota designed the RVX-06 V8 engine, which was used on the Toyota TF106 the following season.
 In order to test this new engine, the TF105 chassis was adapted to accommodate the V8 engine.
 The TF105.5 was driven by the team's test driver, Frenchman Olivier Panis who stated that the new V8 engine was 2.5 seconds slower than the V10 engine used by Toyota in 2005.